 Delegation Responsibilities

-As set forth above, the President, Provost, Vice President for Finance and Administration, Chief Procurement Officer, Vice Presidents, and DDDHs have the standing authority to execute certain agreements on behalf of FSU.
+As set forth above, the President, Provost, Senior Vice President for Finance and Administration, Chief Procurement Officer, Vice Presidents, Chief Construction Officer, and DDDHs have the standing authority to execute certain agreements on behalf of FSU.
 These individuals are also authorized to delegate such authority to subordinates for the initiation, management, or completion of the contract process.

 Authority relating to transactions that require specific approval of the Board of Trustees or Chair of the Board of Trustees may not be delegated.